LegalZoom (LZ)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in LegalZoom.

-LegalZoom is a fine business.
+There are definitely a lot of things to like about LegalZoom.
 Although its revenue growth was uninspiring over the last three years, its growth over the next 12 months is expected to be higher.
-And while LegalZoom’s ARPU was flat over the last two years, its impressive EBITDA margins show it has a highly efficient business model.
+And while LegalZoom’s sales and marketing efficiency is subpar, its impressive EBITDA margins show it has a highly efficient business model.
 On top of that, its rising cash profitability gives it more optionality.

-LegalZoom’s EV/EBITDA ratio based on the next 12 months is 9.2x.
-Looking at the consumer internet landscape right now, LegalZoom trades at a pretty interesting price.
-If you trust the business and its direction, this is an ideal time to buy.
+LegalZoom’s EV/EBITDA ratio based on the next 12 months is 5.6x.
+When scanning the consumer internet space, LegalZoom trades at a fair valuation.
+If you believe in the company and its growth potential, now is an opportune time to buy shares.